Tigrovaya Balka Nature Reserve: Fauna

 The area was one of the last strongholds of the Caspian tiger, whose tracks were seen in the reserve for the last time in 1953.
 As of today, Tigrovaya Balka is still home to the original main prey of the tiger, the rare Bactrian deer.
-Other larger species of the reserve include striped hyenas, golden jackals, swamp cats, wild boars, goitered gazelles, porcupines, the introduced nutrias, gray wolves, red foxes and in hills also urials.
+Other larger species of the reserve include striped hyenas, golden jackals, swamp cats, wild boars, goitered gazelles, porcupines, introduced nutrias, wolves, red foxes and, in the hills, urials.

 Birds

 The reserve has been identified by BirdLife International as an Important Bird Area (IBA) because it supports significant numbers of the populations of various bird species, either as residents, or as overwintering, breeding or passage migrants.
 These include red-crested pochards, pygmy cormorants, saker falcons, common coots, common cranes, pale-backed pigeons, pallid scops-owls, Egyptian nightjars, white-winged woodpeckers, brown-necked ravens, great tits, desert larks, streaked scrub-warblers, Sykes's warblers, Asian desert warblers, saxaul sparrows and desert finches.